Truckee River: Hydrology and water quality

 Because of the endangered species present and because the Lake Tahoe Basin comprises the headwaters of the Truckee River, the river has been the focus of several water quality investigations, the most detailed starting in the mid-1980s.
 Under the direction of the U.S. Environmental Protection Agency, a comprehensive dynamic hydrology transport model was developed by Earth Metrics Inc. The model's name was subsequently changed to DSSAM, and it was applied to analyze land use, and wastewater management decisions throughout the Truckee River Basin of 3120 sqmi and to provide guidance in other U.S. river basins.
 Analytes addressed included nitrogen, reactive phosphate, dissolved oxygen, total dissolved solids and nine other parameters.
 Based on the use of the model, some decisions have been influenced to enhance riverine quality and aid the viability of associated biota.
 Impacts upon the receiving waters of Pyramid Lake were also analyzed.
+It is thought that dumping raw sewage into the Truckee River is a detriment to the water quality in several communities.